Transylvania to the Black Sea: A Continental Railway Journey

 Undoubtedly the most important cultural and industrial centre of Romania, Bucharest was once known as the ‘Paris of the East’ (there is even an Arcul de Triumf).
 Don’t miss the gargantuan Palace of the Parliament, constructed by Nicolae Ceausescu in 1984, and still plays host to the Romanian parliament today.
 Also not to be missed is the newly-renovated Old Town, known locally as Lipscani, with its array of bars and eateries.

-You have another morning to explore Bucharest today before your Transylvanian adventure comes to an end and you make your way to Otopeni airport for your flight back to London Luton.
+You have another morning to explore Bucharest today before your Transylvanian adventure comes to an end and you make your way to Otopeni airport for your flight back to London (not included).
 Again, if you would prefer to make the whole holiday by rail, we can certainly arrange this for you.

 Typical hotels on this itinerary